THE CONVERSATION SERIES:

 Funding for this work is made possible in part through a Colorado Creates Creative Corps ARP Grant.
 The Colorado Creative Corps ARP grant is made possible by the Colorado Creative Industries with support by the National Endowment for the Arts.

 Helanius J. Wilkins is a 2021 NDP Finalist Grant Award recipient.
 Support was made possible by the New England Foundation for the Arts with funding from the Doris Duke Charitable Foundation and the Andrew W. Mellon Foundation to address continued sustainability needs during COVID-19 and in support of The Conversation Series: Stitching the Geopolitical Quilt to Re-Body Belonging.

-This project is made possible in part by The Robert and Judi Newman Center for the Performing Arts at the University of Denver, an organization that hosted a summer 2021 creative development residency.
+This work is made possible in part by The Robert and Judi Newman Center for the Performing Arts at the University of Denver, an organization that hosted a summer 2021 creative development residency.

-This project is made possible through the generous support of contributions made by individual donors.
+This work is made possible through the generous support of contributions made by individual donors.